MicrosoftDocs/visualstudio-docs/docs/test/anatomy-of-a-coded-ui-test.md

 ---
 # Anatomy of a Coded UI test

-When you create a Coded UI Test in a coded UI test project, several files are added to your solution.
-In this topic, we will use an example Coded UI Test to explore these files.
+When you create a Coded UI Test in a coded UI test project, several files are added to the solution.
+This article provides information about the files.

- **Requirements**

--   Visual Studio Enterprise

 ## Contents of a Coded UI Test

 When you create a Coded UI Test, the **Coded UI Test Builder** creates a map of the user interface under test, and also the test methods, parameters, and assertions for all tests.
 It also creates a class file for each test.

 |File|Contents|Editable?|
 |----------|--------------|---------------|